By: Chris Sturgis and Tom Vander Ark

 We found exciting the culture of belonging and inclusivity, the recognition of the humanity and well-being of both students and adults, and the comprehensive approach to helping students building their capacity to know and manage their social and emotional lives in a community and in relationship to their learning.

 The story of Valor starts with twin brothers Todd (above) and Daren Dickson (featured image).
 Both earned masters degrees in engineering.
 Todd went on to teach and lead at Summit Public Schools.
-After consulting, Darren trained as a Licensed Marriage & Family Therapist t and worked as a therapist at Seneca Family of Agencies, providing unconditional care to the most underserved youth in the Bay Area.
+After consulting, Darren trained as a marriage and family therapist and worked at Seneca Family of Agencies, providing unconditional care to the most underserved youth in the Bay Area.

 For ten years, the brothers have been talking through a broad view of well-being and education that lead to inspired and purposeful lives.